TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/BasicPrinciples.rst

 .. _basic-principles:

 ================
-Basic Principles
+Basic principles
 ================

-Introduction to TYPO3 Documentation
+Introduction to TYPO3 documentation
 ===================================

 For an excellent introduction, please see the 3 part series on Marcus